Community Child Protection Teams

 - Brought for review at the initiative of the director of the department of social services.

-- In Partnership with the Divison's fatality reviewers, each CCPT shall review fatalities, which are:
+- In Partnership with the Divison's fatality reviewers, each CCPT shall review fatalities,

 - Suspected to have resulted from child abuse, neglect or dependency and